worlddemocrats/federation/CONSTITUTION.md

 ### Section 7.
 President and Vice President

 The President, as the highest representative of the World Democrats, ensures unity, integrity, and cohesion of the organization's activities.
-They also oversee inter-organizational relations and have the power to appoint the Chairperson of the Executive Committee, subject to approval by the Representative Assembly.
+The President also oversees inter-organizational relations and have the power to appoint the Chairperson of the Executive Committee, subject to approval by the Representative Assembly.

 The Vice President assists the President and assumes the President's responsibilities in their absence or incapacity.
 The Vice President also plays a crucial role in supporting and facilitating the organization's initiatives, programs, and strategic direction.

-The process for the President and Vice President shall be determined by the General Assembly.
+The election process of the President and Vice President shall be determined by the General Assembly.

 ### Section 8.
 Regional and National Chapters